QuelTipo/exam-scheduler/ExamSchedulerTestCases/tcREADME.txt

 is set at 3, but the session length is 2 for each of the four available sessions.

 ***  tc05.txt  ***
-This case should give a solution, but will have at least one violation of soft constraint 3
+This case should give a solution [penalty of 0 per Jeff]

 ***  tc06.txt  ***
-This case should give a solution, but will have at least one violation of soft constraint 2
+This case should give a solution [penalty of 0 per Jeff]

 ***  tc07.txt  ***
 This case should give a solution, but will have at least one violation of soft constraint 5